 Matthew Clair

-Dr. Matthew Clair is Assistant Professor in the Department of Sociology and (by courtesy) the Law School.
+Matthew Clair is Assistant Professor in the Department of Sociology and, by courtesy, the Law School.
 His scholarship broadly examines how cultural meanings and interactions reflect, reproduce, and challenge various dimensions of social inequality and state violence.
 His research to date has focused on courts and the legal profession.
+The former body of work leverages the case of courts to sharpen theoretical understandings of the state, institutional inequality, and envisioning among marginalized groups, whereas the latter body of work leverages the case of the legal profession to explore how workplaces and occupational cultures are shaped by the social crises of the twenty-first century.

-Dr. Clair's research has been published in Criminology, Law & Society Review, Law & Social Inquiry, and Social Forces and has been supported by the National Science Foundation, the RDCJN/Arnold Foundation, the American Society of Criminology, the Center for American Political Studies, and the Program in Criminal Justice Policy and Management.
+Matt's research has been published in Social Forces, Socio-Economic Review, Criminology, Law & Society Review, DuBois Review, and Law & Social Inquiry, and and has been supported by the National Science Foundation, the RDCJN/Arnold Foundation, the American Society of Criminology, the Center for American Political Studies, and the Program in Criminal Justice Policy and Management.
 He has received awards from the American Sociological Association, the American Society of Criminology, the Law & Society Association, and the Society for the Study of Social Problems.
 His research has contributed to policy reports on reducing racialized mass incarceration and improving the health of racial/ethnic minorities.
 In addition, he has written essays for various public-facing outlets, including The Nation, Boston Review, Public Books, and The Chronicle of Higher Education.
-In 2022, Dr. Clair received the Walter J. Gores Award for Excellence in Teaching, Stanford University's highest teaching award.
+In 2022, Matt received the Walter J. Gores Award for Excellence in Teaching, Stanford University's highest teaching award.

-Along with a wonderful group of research assistants, Dr. Clair is collecting and analyzing data for three ongoing projects.
+Matt is currently collecting and analyzing data for three ongoing projects.
 The first is a longitudinal interview study of prospective lawyers that seeks to understand changing dynamics in the legal profession in a moment of profound crisis in American society.
 The second is The Court Listening Project, which is a multi-method study and archive of courthouses in the Bay Area and the legal envisioning of the communities in which they are embedded.
 The third is the implementation and evaluation of a "systems navigator" in the Santa Clara County Office of the Public Defender.

-Prior to joining Stanford, Dr. Clair was a postdoctoral fellow at the University of Pennsylvania Law School’s Quattrone Center.
+Prior to joining Stanford, Matt was a postdoctoral fellow at the University of Pennsylvania Law School’s Quattrone Center.
 He holds an A.B. in Government from Harvard College and an A.M. and Ph.D. in Sociology from Harvard University.

 More information about his scholarship is available on his personal website.